 Uhlmann, who together with McKenzie is involved in significant litigation over his reporting of Chinese influence in Australia, closed the forum with an appeal for media unity on the reform of defamation laws, which are currently being reviewed.

 “Otherwise I fear we will be unable to do our jobs in future,” Uhlmann said.

-Chris Uhlmann is political editor of National Nine News in Canberra and has reported extensively about Chinese influence in Australia and the South Pacific.
+Chris Uhlmann, political editor of National Nine News in Canberra.
+Uhlmann has reported extensively about Chinese influence in Australia and the South Pacific.

-Richard McGregor is a senior fellow with the Lowy Instutute and former Financial Times bureau chief in Beijing and Washington.
+Richard McGregor, senior fellow with the Lowy Instutute and former Financial Times bureau chief in Beijing and Washington.
 His book The Party: The Secret World of China’s Communist Rulers won the Asia Society in New York 2011 award for best book on Asia.

-Louisa Lim is a senior lecturer at Melbourne University and former BBC and NPR Beijing correspondent.
-She is the author of The People’s Republic of Amnesia: Tiananmen Revisited and the co-host of the Little Red Podcast, an award-winning podcast about China.
+Louisa Lim, senior lecturer at University of Melbourne and former BBC and NPR Beijing correspondent.
+Lim is the author of The People’s Republic of Amnesia: Tiananmen Revisited and the co-host of the Little Red Podcast, an award-winning podcast about China.

-Nick McKenzie is a senior investigative journalist at The Age who was named joint 2017 Graham Perkin Australian Journalist of the Year for work including revelations about Chinese manipulation of Australian politicians.
+Nick McKenzie, senior investigative journalist at The Age.
+McKenzie was named joint 2017 Graham Perkin Australian Journalist of the Year for work including revelations about Chinese manipulation of Australian politicians.